Learn more about our programs.

 - Access to a reliable car.
 Motorcycles or scooters will not be sufficient.

-- Possess a set of binoculars with at least 10X magnification.
-(Highly recommended but not required).
+- Level 2 volunteers must possess a set of binoculars with at least 10X magnification.

 Minimum volunteer activity: